 After Kunjan Nambiar, if someone deserves the title of ‘Hasya Samrat’ in Malayalam Literature, it’s none other than Professor Mannikoth Ramunni Nair or M. R. Nair, better known to Malayalis through his pen name, Sanjayan.
-His satirical essays criticizing the contemporary social state gives him a prominent place among contemporary writers of Malayalam who lived in the 20th century.
-September 13, 2017 marks his 74th death anniversary and this simple note is a true tribute to Kerala’s one of the prominent satirists.
+His satirical essays criticizing the contemporary social state give him a prominent place among contemporary writers of Malayalam who lived in the 20th century.
+September 13, 2017 marks his 74th death anniversary, and this simple note is a true tribute to Kerala’s one of the prominent satirists.
 A short-lived writer, his contribution to Malayalam literature is immensely huge.

 A brief note on Sanjayan’s early days